orangelight/Robostangs-Robot-Communication-Protocol/README.md

 Robostangs...?

-Add RRCPServer & RRCPCommandHandler to the robot code when They’re done.
+Add RRCPServer  to the robot code.
 Use RRCPClient to connect to the robot server from a client.
-Use RRCPComputerTestServer & RRCPComputerTestCommandHandler if you dont have a robot cRIO to test on the computer.

 v1.1 coming soon....

 Example command that echos a string you give it.
 "ECHO" is the name:
+NOTE: The command must be static
 ```
 static RRCPCommand echo = new RRCPCommand(("ECHO")) {
         @Override